 Here’s some tips to increase your chances of being accepted:

 Do your homework and make sure you understand how your income will be calculated.
-This will help you work out the amount you can borrow (use our calculator) and speed up the application process.
+This will help you work out the amount you can borrow (use our self-employed mortgage calculator) and speed up the application process.

 Mind the gap